pavlokurochka/data_migration_sfdc/README.md

 NOTE: Remember to repeat `Target Tables Snapshot` step before performing this step.

-Post-Load reports are generated for column by column comparison to validate that all data is loaded as it was staged.
+Post-load reports are generated for column-by-column comparison to validate that all data is loaded as it was staged.
 Sample reports are included in the `data` folder.

 ```bash
 python migrate2sfdc.py  --action post_load_create --obj_name Account